ckammerl/phase_0_unit_3/week_8_and_9/2_HTML_CSS/evaluate_HTML/my_solution.md

 ```

-How confident are you with each of the Learning Competencies? confident, but I'll read more about improving structure, especially structuring my CSS.
+How confident are you with each of the Learning Competencies?<br>confident, but I'll read more about improving structure, especially structuring my CSS.